ksu-cs-textbooks/cis527/content/5-the-cloud/03-assignment.md

 {{% notice note %}}
 _You may contact me once you have installed the grading SSH key to confirm that it works correctly.
 I'd be happy to test it before grading. --Russ_
 {{% /notice %}}

+{{% notice note %}}
+If you are working on campus, you will not be able to use SSH to connect to your **FRONTEND** droplet since outgoing SSH is blocked by K-State.
+The ability to log in via SSH to **FRONTEND** using your key will not be graded, but we'll use the grading key for testing on our end.

+Instead, you can use the Access tab in DigitalOcean to access a virtual console for your droplet.
+This allows you to connect via SSH through a web browser.

+You should ensure that you can access the **BACKEND** server from **FRONTEND** using SSH with the correct SSH keys.
+{{% /notice %}}

 #### Resources